 Our Medication Aide courses run from 4 to 6 weeks training, with a laboratory and clinical component at nursing communities located in Kansas under the supervision of experienced registered nurses (RNs).
 Students will have the option to select from one of two classes (Weekend and Hybrid) that suite their schedule.

 The Hybrid schedule will be a mix of online lectures, one lab session, and 3 days of clinical rotations at nursing communities.
+The online portion of this course will be done via Blackboard.

-Upon completion of the Medication Aide program, students are awarded a Certificate of Completion.
+Upon completion of the Medication Aide course, students are awarded a Certificate of Completion.
 The next step after that will be to take the Kansas State Medication Aide Certification Exam.
 Passing that exam makes you a Certified Medication Aide in the state of Kansas.

 Schedule